0xAliHn/kotlin-for-android-developers/basic_type.md

 # basic type

-Of course, types like integer, float, or boolean still exist, but they all exist as objects.
-Basic types of names and how they work are very similar to Java, but there are some differences you might need to consider:
+Of course, basic types such as integers, f loats, characters or booleans still exist, but they all act as an object.
+The name of the basic types and the way they work are very similar to Java, but there are some differences you might take into account:

-- The number type does not automatically transition.
-For example, you can not assign a variable to `Double` or `Int`.
-Must do a clear type conversion, you can use one of the many functions:
+- There are no automatic conversions among numeric types.
+For instance, you cannot assign an `Double` to a `Int`variable.
+An explicit conversion must be done, using one of the many functions available:

 ```kotlin
 val i:Int=7
 val d: Double = i.toDouble()
 ```

-- The character (Char) can not be treated directly as a number.
-We need to convert them into a number when needed:
+- Characters (Char) cannot directly be used as numbers.
+We can, however, convert them to a number when we need it:

 ```kotlin
 val c:Char='c'
 val i: Int = c.toInt()
 ```

-- Bit operations are also a bit different.
-In Android, we often use "or" in `flags`, so I use "and" and "or"  for example:
+- Bitwise arithmetical operations are a bit different.
+In Android, we use bitwise `or` quite often for f lags, so I’ll stick to `and` and `or` as an example:

 ```java
 // Java